Madhurichennupati010/Task7-foodexpress-K8s/README.md

 - Manage configuration using ConfigMaps
 - Implement Horizontal Pod Autoscaler
 - Expose application using Kubernetes Services
 - Deploy on AWS EC2 using Minikube
-- Automate deployment using GitHub Actions

 ---